- 23 May 2013

 Board Games: Timing of Independent Directors’ Dissent in China

-Executive Summary — Independent directors are an integral part of corporate governance.
+Overview — Independent directors are an integral part of corporate governance.
 Despite the copious scholarly debates surrounding board independence, however, little progress has been made in studying the inner workings of public boards.
 Fortunately, the regulatory environment in China offers a rare window to observe the inner workings of independent directors.
 This paper is one of the first statistical investigations of the circumstances under which so-called "independent" directors voice their independent views.
 The authors explore the following questions: 1) Why do independent directors dissent?
 2) Under which circumstances is an independent director more likely to issue an open dissent? and 3) Does dissent matter sufficiently to affect independent directors' careers and firm performance?
 Unlike most of the previous models that view boards as a monolithic entity that "shares a common agenda on all matters," this study allows the authors to see boards as consisting of individuals with different utility functions and to examine board behaviors at the individual director level.
 Key concepts include:

 - Independent directors dissent more when social connections that might hold back a dissent is less constraining on one hand, and when firms have poor performance that might impose threats to independent directors' personal reputations on the other hand.

 - Boards can be reconceptualized: not as monolithic checks on managerial actions, but as social institutions with emergent norms, and sanctions and rewards to (non-)compliance on occasion.

 - The labor market not only rewards independent directors for their superior decision making expertise, but also punishes those who openly challenged listed companies' management teams.

 - For Chinese independent directors, this work suggests an inescapable dilemma whereby the Confucian doctrine of Golden Mean is the only survival guide.
 That is, independent directors must ensure that their relationships with listed companies are conducted on an open and mutually advantageous basis.